Crystal Pool (Seattle): Boxing

 Crystal Pool was also used as a venue for boxing matches.
 Wooden planks and flooring were placed to cover the pool.
 Boxer Leslie Earnest "Wildcat" Carter was photographed at the Crystal Pool.
 A match between Tony Seeman and Abie Israel was held at Crystal Pool on December 17, 1930.
 Promoter Nate Druxman organized fights at the venue where he established an athletic club.
 Hal Hoshino fought at the venue.
 Ken Overlin and Paul Delaney also fought at the venue.

 Demolition and replacement

-The building was razed on June 2003, and replaced with a 24-story condominium complex called Crystalla.
+The building was razed in June 2003, and replaced with a 24-story condominium complex called Crystalla.
 Most of the original terracotta façade was preserved and rebuilt in place.
 A small glass dome calling back to the original one lost during the building's time as Bethel Temple was placed over the current building's corner entrance.